Last updated: June 13, 2026 · By QuickResumeAI Editorial Team

 Highlighting Coursework, GPA, and Projects

 Coursework and projects are where an internship resume earns its bullet points.
-Most recruiters care about GPA only as a screening filter (typically 3.0 or 3.2 minimum for big firms).
-Above that, what matters is relevance.
+Most recruiters use GPA only as a screening filter (typically 3.0 or 3.2 minimum for big firms).
+Above that line, what matters is relevance.

-Relevant coursework section example for a tech internship: "Data Structures & Algorithms, Operating Systems, Database Systems, Machine Learning, Web Development, Linear Algebra."
+Relevant coursework example for a tech internship: "Data Structures and Algorithms, Operating Systems, Database Systems, Machine Learning, Web Development, Linear Algebra."
 List 5 to 8 courses, only those directly related to the internship.

 Projects section best practices for a resume for internship applications: